 - Not feeling well enough to participate in the school day.

 When your child is feeling ill please don’t hesitate to call the school nurse with questions or concerns.
 We would prefer the child remain at home for 24 hours after the symptoms have subsided.
 This helps prevent the spread of communicable diseases and allows the student the opportunity to rest and recover fully from the illness.

-The school district will follow the guidelines from the Minnesota Department of Health for recommended exclusion and notification for vaccine-preventable diseases (mumps, measles, rubella, pertussis, diphtheria, viral hepatitis, chickenpox and meningitis.
+The school district will follow the guidelines from the Minnesota Department of Health for recommended exclusion and notification for vaccine-preventable diseases including mumps, measles, rubella, pertussis, diphtheria, viral hepatitis, chickenpox and meningitis.
 Families will not be notified and students are not excluded for lice, pink eye, or strep throat.